axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 3. CaseDetails component in PortalTemplate is removed.

-4. Since 9.2, statistic chart has multiple names for to each supported languages in application.
-Therefore you must run a migration process to migrate statistic chart.
-Please follow these steps to migrate:
+4. Since 9.2, statistic chart has multiple names for supported languages in application.
+Therefore you must run a migration process by the following steps:

    - Deploy :download:`MigrateStatisticChartTo9.iar <documents/MigrateStatisticChartTo9.iar>` project to your Ivy application.
 This project required ``PortalKit`` to run.
-Therefore please make sure that your application has project ``PortalKit``.
+Migrate project requires project ``PortalKit``.

    - Run ``MigrateStatisticChart/MigrateStatatisticChart.ivp`` to migrate all statistic charts in your application.